 Glucosamine is used to create articular cartilage—the smooth white tissue that covers ends of bones.
 It is also involved in making synovial fluid, which is the fluid between the joints.
 These allow you to move your joints painlessly, without friction or rubbing.

-Beyond helping to create cartilage, glucosamine may also be important in preventing the breakdown of cartilage.
+Glucosamine benefits include helping build create cartilage, glucosamine may also be important in preventing the breakdown of cartilage.
 It does this by slowing the breakdown of type II collagen—a protein found in cartilage and bones.

 One study looked at the effect of glucosamine on cartilage and bone metabolism in bicycle racers.
 They looked at what are known as biomarkers specific to cartilage and bones.
 They discovered 3 gm of glucosamine per day seemed to slow type II collagen breakdown.